 This blog consists of my reflections from 2009 and onwards in the field of sport for development and peace.
 It may not be representative of all the stakeholders in this emerging discipline.
-The post dates were altered after reloading of the blog but the chronology of posts were preserved.
+Some of the earlier post dates were altered after reloading of the blog but the chronology of posts were preserved.

 Tariq Mohammed was an award-winning coach, administrator and educator with over 20 years of playing, teaching and administrative experience as a certified US Squash Level 1 Coach and certifed Double-Goal Coach by the Positive Coaching Alliance.
 He was Head Coach for Girls and Boys Squash at Concord Academy, a private co-educational prepatory school for grades 9-12 located in historic Concord, Massachusetts.
 During the off-season, Tariq taught a PE class called “beginning squash” and guided students in co-educational intramural squash.
 He also coached recreational squash at Commonwealth School in Boston, Massachusetts.